BA23-Robotic-Fleet-Management/fleet_management_system/README.md

 colcon build --parallel-workers 4 --symlink-install
 ```

-## Start Gazebo Simulation
+## Starting the Gazebo Simulation

-The next steps start all components that are required to test the fleet manager
-in a simulation.
-[Gazebo](https://gazebosim.org/) is used as the simulation software.
+The next steps launch all components that are required to test the fleet management system in a [Gazebo](https://gazebosim.org/) simulation.

-Start the simulation with the free fleet client and the whole nav2 stack:
+Starting the simulation with the Free Fleet client and the entire Nav2 stack:

 ```bash
 cd fleet_management_system